-Now that I have written 12 posts on the Adventure 40, there seem to be some recurring themes that have come up in the hundreds of comments to those posts.
-So I thought it would be a good idea to address these in one post, before I get into the detailed specification posts that I have planned for the next two months.
+There seem to be some recurring themes that have come up in the hundreds of comments to this Online Book.
+So I thought it would be a good idea to address these in one post.

 Q: Is the Adventure 40 to be a go anywhere high latitude boat like the ones you often write about on this site?

 A: The Adventure 40 will be a boat for crossing oceans, or circumnavigating the planet, as well as wonderful for a weekend on the Solent or a two week cruise to Maine.

 However, the boat will not be optimized for the high latitudes.
 That simply can’t be done at the price point.
 Having said that, I see no reason that the Adventure 40 should not cruise to Svalbard, Labrador, or even the west coast of Greenland.

 Q: Will the Adventure 40 be built in aluminum?

 A: No. Here is why:

 - High quality and consistent aluminum construction requires a very skilled work force (just welding it is tricky).
 Whereas good quality glass fibre construction can be done with a less skilled workforce as long as there is good engineering, tooling and supervision.